pting-me/fresh-tomato/README.md

 ## Todo

-- Time editing
 - Testing
 - Visual indicator for time
-- Applying settings as submit form
-  - Right now any changes to settings automatically update the state
 - Clicking on different buttons should update timer type (e.g. pomodoro to short break)
 - Fix errors for custom twind types